FREE UK SHIPPING FROM £20 | CLEARANCE SALE 25% OFF

 - noted what was already being done to control the risks, and recorded further actions

-the findings and the actions of the risk assessment were recorded in a ‘returning to the office’ guidance document, which has been shared with all staff on the intranet. this will be reviewed whenever there are significant changes such as new work equipment, more employees returning to the office, a change to work activities, or new government guidance.
+The findings and the actions of the risk assessment were recorded in a ‘returning to the office’ guidance document, which has been shared with all staff on the intranet. this is reviewed whenever there are significant changes such as new work equipment, more employees returning to the office, a change to work activities, or new government guidance.

-there will be a maximum number of people allowed in the office at any one time to ensure social distancing can still be adhered to, and as a minimum we are taking the following steps:
+Whilst social distancing guidance is still in place, there will be a maximum number of people allowed in the office at any one time to ensure this can still be adhered to, and as a minimum we are taking the following steps:

 - increased cleaning and santisation of surfaces and high touch points (door handles, counter tops, other common areas)